rickdevera/oh_cnapp/lessons/module-3-cspm-requirements.md

 #### Customer Requirements:

+##### Discovery

     1. A complete inventory of their cloud assets across AWS, Azure, and GCP.
     1. Detailed visibility into the metadata and relationships of those resources.
     1. The ability to search and filter across clouds for quick access to specific data points.
     1. A contextual dashboard that categorizes resources by type for better analysis.
     1. Identification of resource ownership to enforce accountability.
     1. Visualization of network exposure to assess external access risks.
     1. Insights into federated identity providers like Azure AD and Okta for identity and access management.

+##### Misconfigurations

     1. A robust mechanism to detect and alert on misconfigurations across various cloud resources.
     1. Step-by-step guidance to remediate identified misconfigurations.
     1. Prioritization of risks based on specific contexts to focus on the most critical issues first.
     1. Monitoring for any publicly exposed or shared resources to prevent unintended data leaks.
     1. Alerts for any unencrypted data stores which could pose a risk of data breaches.
     1. Identification of outdated or insecure network communication channels.
     1. Detection of exposed secrets and a lack of key rotation which could lead to compromised credentials.
     1. Custom policy creation to enforce specific security postures.
     1. Special attention to misconfigurations in identity providers.
     1. Automatic categorization of findings to streamline remediation processes.

+##### Compliance

     1. Compliance checks against industry standards and best practices, including CIS Benchmarks.
     1. Creation and filtering of findings by custom compliance standards set by Acme Corp.
     1. Availability of built-in reports in formats like CSV and PDF, as well as custom and scheduled reporting capabilities.

 #### Steps to meet the requirements